History of Yoshinobu Yamamoto in Timeline

 August 20, 2017: NPB Debut

-On August 20, 2017, Yoshinobu Yamamoto made his Nippon Professional Baseball (NPB) debut for the Orix Buffaloes, three days after his 19th birthday.
+On August 20, 2017, Yoshinobu Yamamoto made his Nippon Professional Baseball (NPB) debut for the Orix Buffaloes of the Pacific League, three days after his 19th birthday.

-In 2018, Yamamoto primarily pitched in relief, appearing in 60 games and achieving a 2.10 ERA.
-He was selected for the Nippon Professional Baseball All-Star Series and finished second in rookie of the year voting.
+In 2018, Yoshinobu Yamamoto pitched primarily in relief and was selected to appear in the Nippon Professional Baseball All-Star Series.
+He also finished second in rookie of the year voting.

 In 2019, Yamamoto represented Japan in the WBSC Premier12, pitching five times out of the bullpen, which Japan won.

-On June 18, 2022, Yamamoto threw the fourth no-hitter in NPB that year, in a 2–0 win against the Saitama Seibu Lions.
+On June 18, 2022, Yoshinobu Yamamoto threw a no-hitter in an NPB game, in a 2–0 win over the Saitama Seibu Lions.

 On September 9, 2023, Yoshinobu Yamamoto threw his second NPB career no-hitter, blanking the Chiba Lotte Marines, becoming the first pitcher in NPB history to throw no-hitters in consecutive seasons.